awsdocs/amazon-elasticache-docs/doc_source/redis/Scaling.RedisReplGrps.ScaleUp.md

 1. Syncs the new read replicas with the new primary node\.

 1. Updates the DNS entries so they point to the new nodes\.
 Because of this you don't have to update the endpoints in your application\.
-You will notice a brief interruption of reads and writes from the primary node while the DNS entry is updated\.
+For Redis 5\.0\.5 and above, you can scale auto failover enabled clusters while the cluster continues to stay online and serve incoming requests\.
+On version 5\.0\.4 and below, you may notice a brief interruption of reads and writes on previous versions from the primary node while the DNS entry is updated\.

 1. Deletes the old nodes \(CLI/API: replication group\)\.